Check out our brochure to learn more about the unique services and expertise offered by TSC.

 Over the last couple of years, ocean cargo insurance has become more important because more ships are experiencing casualties.
-Most importers know about “general average”.
+Most importers know about “general average.”
 “General average” is declared when the vessel is in peril such as:

 • Being stranded

-• Some cargo has to be off loaded
+• Some cargo has to be off-loaded

-• A fire on the ship
+• There’s a fire on the ship

 If you have ocean cargo insurance coverage, you have no problem.
-Not being insured can become quite costly because when cargo is lost by whatever means, the steamship line owners have to be paid back, so to speak, for any of the incurred expenditures, damages, or losses during that time of peril.
+Not being insured can become quite costly because when cargo is lost by whatever means, the steamship line owners have to be paid back, so to speak, for any of the incurred expenditures, damages or losses during that time of peril.

 Everyone has to pay a proportionate share of the loss; whoever is on that cargo ship is given a percentage and proportion of the loss that they will have to absorb no matter what the value of their particular cargo.
-So if you are importing low value cargo and you do not have insurance, you would still have to pay a proportionate percentage amount of a cash deposit in order to have your cargo released.
+So if you are importing low-value cargo and you do not have insurance, you would still have to pay a proportionate percentage amount of a cash deposit in order to have your cargo released.

 One would think that the owner of the cargo that had to be thrown overboard is the one that has to pay for the loss, but that is not the way it is calculated.
 Everyone has to pay their portion.
 It is for the benefit of the whole and not the individual importer.

 What the “general average” term also means is that they have special adjusters who come in and figure out the costing in that way.
-This means this cash deposit can be tied up for 2 years or until an adjustment is completed.
+This means this cash deposit can be tied up for two years or until an adjustment is completed.

 Why the increase in casualties?
 One reason could be slow steaming.
 In the struggling world economy, the cost of bunker fuel (any fuel oil used by ships) has gone up so high that slow steaming is becoming more and more a way of life.
-The slower the vessel goes, the more fuel they save but this practice can cause damage to the main engine, because those engines are not designed to run under those parameters.
+The slower the vessel goes, the more fuel they save, but this practice can cause damage to the main engine because those engines are not designed to run under those parameters.
 Slow steaming upgrade kits are available, but not all ships have that yet, so we believe that this slow steaming can increase the number of general average claims.

-The purchase of international marine insurance is the smartest way of doing business, and is a smart business decision.
-The record of recent vessel casualties in general average claims have been more numerous than in the past and that is why we are encouraging everyone to look into cargo insurance.
+The purchase of international marine insurance is the smartest way of doing business and is a smart business decision.
+The record of recent vessel casualties in general average claims have been more numerous than in the past, and that is why we are encouraging everyone to look into cargo insurance.
 Without insurance, cargo owners have to pay a tremendous amount of money and have that money tied up for long periods of time.

-It might seem like an old piece of maritime law but it really still allows for a fair and equitable division of these expenditures and costs to saving the voyage and hull.
+It might seem like an old piece of maritime law, but it really still allows for a fair and equitable division of these expenditures and costs to saving the voyage and hull.